-From a TV series that barely lasted three seasons in the 1960s, "Star Trek" has grown into a multibillion-dollar industry involving several spin-off series, numerous movies, and countless merchandise items.
-This phenomenon is due to the show's legions of rabidly devoted fans, popularly known as "Trekkies."
-"Star Trek" actress Denise Crosby provides an affectionate and humorous look at some of these people, who demonstrate how "Star Trek" has affected and even shaped their lives.
-Several members of the show's cast and creative team also describe what the series and its fans mean to them.Written by
+From a television series that barely lasted three seasons in the 1960s, Star Trek has grown into a multibillion-dollar industry involving several spin-off series, numerous movies, and countless merchandise items.
+This phenomenon is due to the series' legions of rabidly devoted fans, popularly known as "Trekkies".
+Star Trek actress Denise Crosby provides an affectionate and humorous look at some of these people, who demonstrate how Star Trek has affected and even shaped their lives.
+Several members of the series' cast and creative team also describe what the series and its fans mean to them.Written by

 6 of 12 people found this review helpful.